BMW Recalling One Million Vehicles in North America - Slashdot

 Acutally it's sensible.
 They know there's an issue, and they're doing something about it.
 Continuous improvement.

-That's the difference between software and cars (Score:3)
+That's the difference between software and cars (Score:4, Insightful)

 Cars have to be recalled.
 If there is a serious defect cars get recalled.
 In software it gets swept under the rug and when a fix is available you have to pay extra for it.
 "Software Engineering" my ass.